 "They are made with love, even as we get more automated.
 This is what I

 Port City Pretzels and Suzanne have received great recognition along the way.
 In 2016, Port City Pretzels received a "best New Product" award by Made in New England.
 New Hampshire Magazine featured Port City Pretzels on its 2018 "Best of New Hampshire" list.
 In 2019, the Specialty Food Association highlighted Port City Pretzels' seasoned pretzels as a "Buyer's Pick."
 Also in 2019, Goldman Sachs' "10,000 Small Businesses" program selected Suzanne to participate in this esteemed initiative that focuses on offering practical entrepreneurial guidance and tools to position business for significant growth.

 In 2020, the Women's Business Enterprise National Council/ Women Owned Small Business certified Port City Pretzels as a "100 percent women-owned business."
 Also, in 2020, Suzanne was named the New Hampshire's Small Business Association "Small Business Woman of the Year."
 Additionally, the Diversity Workforce Coalition designated Port City Pretzels with a Diversity Equity and Inclusion award.
 Port City Pretzels also received an Easter Seals NH David P. Goodwin Lifetime Achievement Award, Last but not least, the New Hampshire Vocational Rehabilitation Office granted Suzanne an Employment Leadership Award.

 "Not a day goes by that I don't feel grateful," said Foley.
 "It is very

-hard for me to accept that this is all happening, but I have and feel
+hard for me to accept that this is all happening, but I feel

 great.
 I guess losing my (corporate job) was the best thing that ever